Two Planets

 Two Planets (Auf zwei Planeten, lit.
 On Two Planets, 1897) is an influential science fiction novel by Kurd Lasswitz, postulating intelligent life on Mars.
-It was first published in hardcover by Felber in two volumes in 1897; there have been many editions since, including abridgements by the author's son Erich Lasswitz (Cassianeum, 1948) and Burckhardt Kiegeland and Martin Molitor (Verlag Heinrich Scheffler, 1969).
+It was first published in hardcover by Felber in two volumes in October 1897.
+There have been many editions since, including abridgments by the author's son Erich Lasswitz (Cassianeum, 1948) and by Burckhardt Kiegeland and Martin Molitor (Verlag Heinrich Scheffler, 1969).

 The 1948 abridgement, with "incidental parts" of the text taken from the 1969 version, was the basis of the first translation into English by Hans H. Rudnick, published in hardcover by Southern Illinois University Press in 1971.
 A paperback edition followed from Popular Library in 1976.

-The story covers topics like colonization, mutually assured destruction and clash of civilizations many generations before these topics came into politics.
+The story covers topics like colonization, mutually assured destruction, and the clash of civilizations many generations before those topics came into politics.